vjapolitzer/de1app_plugin_keyboard_control/README.md

 - Press `f` to start flushing
     - Press `f` (or `e`, `s`, `w`, or any non-configured letter key) to stop.

 The functions can be configured to different letter keys in the extension settings page.
+Additionally, move to next step in advanced profile can be enabled.

 NOTE: The function that keeps the navbar hidden may also block keypresses.
 If this is the case for you, using the `ctrl` modifier may work as a hack to get the keypress through. i.e. `ctrl+e` to start (or stop) an espresso.
 This may not work with non-letter keys, so the plugin currently only supports letter keys.

 ## Installation
+Now included with release V1.35!
+Follow instructions to install on previous builds.
 Requires de1app V1.34 or newer!
 1. Exit the de1app on your tablet
 1. Plug your tablet into your computer